-Keywords: Uber, Ride-Sharing, Sharing Economy, Sexual Assault, Criminology, Routine Activity Theory, Societal Impacts of IS
+Keywords: Ride-Sharing, Sharing Economy, Sexual Assault, Criminology, Routine Activity Theory, Societal Impact of Information Systems

 Suggested Citation: Suggested Citation